Alaska is Open for Travel

 - Limited Availability into August.
 Many popular products including trains to Denali Park, lodging in Seward and Talkeetna, and some day tours have sold out into early August.
 If you're just getting started planning, we encourage you to travel to Alaska mid-August or September.

 - Useful Lodging, Activity, and Transportation Finders.
 Try these tools to quickly find available transportation, hotels, activities, and complete vacation packages.
 If you'd like to find something specific, use the search bar at the top of any page.
 Just click the magnifying glass to get started.

 - Book Online.
 Most everything we sell is available to book online.
 Check the "availability" tab for any individual hotel, transportation, or activity.
 If your date is "green" you can book online and get an instant confirmation.
 Just add items to your My Trip cart, and when you check out select the "ready to confirm" option.
 Include all the guest names from your party and your payment information for priority processing.
 We will always check with you first if your trip cannot be confirmed exactly as requested.

 - Last Minute Bookings.
 Due to availability challenges, we don't arrange full vacation packages within four weeks of travel.
 We DO handle last minute train and bus only bookings.

 - Traveling Next Year?
-It is a great time to begin thinking about travel to Alaska in 2022.
-Use our site to gather ideas now, and reach out for more info in a month or so.
 We typically begin booking trips in fall for the following year.
-And to thank you for your early interest, if you confirm by September you will have priority access to inventory and save 5% off our 2022 prices.
-More details here.
+To thank you for your early interest, if you confirm by the end of October you will have priority access to inventory and save 5% off our 2022 prices.

 - Thank You for Your Patience!
 If you reach our voicemail, please leave a message and we will do our best to return your call within 24 hours.